Truth & Reconciliation: Wrestling with the Truth of Colonization

 The IAF Northwest’s Wrestling with the Truth of Colonization initiative is anchored by a five-session, 10-hour process that was developed by a talented team of US Native Americans, Indigenous / First Nations Canadians, Aboriginal Australians, and Maori New Zealanders.

-It has been designed to take thousands of people from faith, labor, healthcare, and community organizations through a process that sets the stage for the right relationships and meaningful action with Indigenous people in their own communities.
+It has been designed to take leaders from faith, labor, healthcare, and community organizations through a process that sets the stage for right relationships and meaningful action with Indigenous people in their own communities.

 The overall aims of the Wrestling sessions are to: